Council transition to the new Funding Service – AHRC

 This transition is part of UKRI’s Simpler and Better Funding (SBF) programme, which is creating a single, consistent user-centred Funding Service.

-‘Always open’ funding opportunities will have a more consistent set of application questions and assessment criteria across and within councils as part of a harmonised responsive mode.
+‘Always open’ funding opportunities will have a more consistent set of application questions and assessment criteria across and within councils as part of our work to harmonise responsive modes.

 This harmonisation will mean that applicants will have a new and simplified experience when writing and submitting proposals to UKRI’s funding opportunities.